argmaxml/code_prompter/README.md

   assert extract_tags("https://www.argmaxml.com") == [
 ```

-This simple OpenAI codex wrapper structures the prompt as a python code, then it filters out only the outputs that are valid syntactically.
+This simple OpenAI and AI21 wrapper structures the prompt as a python code, then it filters out only the outputs that are valid syntactically.

 ## Example usages

 ### Classification
+Using AI21 j2-grande-instruct
 ```
-    from codex_prompter import ClassificationQuery
+    from ai21_prompter import ClassificationQuery
-    cq = ClassificationQuery("openai_secret")
+    cq = ClassificationQuery("ai21_apikey")

     print(cq.tag("Tinder", most_common=3))
     # output: [("Dating", 4), ("Social", 2), ("hookups", 1)]